juneym/stockpicker/README.md

 Stockpicker

-This is a sample project for evaluating the use of Glide as a dependency management tool.
+This is a sample project for

+    1) evaluating the use of Glide as a dependency management tool.
+    2) building a "library" focused, reference go-code layout that allows for multiple binaries under `cmd` directory.

 Coming from PHP, this tool is very familiar to "composer".